 The engine is a new Yamaha Enduro 15hp.

 Hummingbird is equipped with a comprehensive tool kit which, in addition to the power tools mentioned above, includes a cordless drill and a tethered dive kit.
 This has a 12 volt compressor and a tethered range of 60 feet to a depth of 23 feet.

 The range of spares is also extensive, from fan belts to hatch and window seals to pump service kits, hoses and electrical wiring.

-Hummingbird is currently based between St Martin and Antigua in the Eastern Caribbean.
+Hummingbird is currently based in Antigua in the Eastern Caribbean.